nabeek/employee-tracker/README.md

 ## Installation and Usage

-Clone or fork the repo from [GitHub](https://github.com/nabeek/employee-tracker) and then run `npm install`
+Clone or fork the repo from [GitHub](https://github.com/nabeek/employee-tracker), navigate to the directory, and then run `npm install`

 Be sure to update the SQL connection settings in server.js, but feel free to use the included schema.sql and seed.sql files for testing purposes.